A guide to the best day trips and road trips from Milwaukee, Wisconsin

 The Mohicans who lived in Wisconsin were descendants of those who were driven out of Schodack, which is near Albany, and moved to Stockbridge, Massachusetts.

-If you have kids, they will love pretending to be Mohicans here.
-Especially after they have taken part in some activities at the Horicon Marsh Education and Visitor Center.
+If you have kids, they will love learning about the Mohicans here and can even take part in some activities at the Horicon Marsh Education and Visitor Center.

 14. Kettle Moraine State Forest

 Distance from Milwaukee: 45 minutes, 44 miles